 - Scalability: You can start with a few machines and expand your business as time and finances permit.

 - Flexibility: The vending machine business is ideal for families.
-Your spouse and/or children can easily be trained to assist with purchasing, stocking, bank deposits, accounting, etc.
+You can easily train your spouse and children to assist with purchasing, stocking, bank deposits, accounting, and other tasks.

-As with starting any type of business, market research and planning is the key to success.
-There are a number of ways to start a vending machine business — each has advantages and disadvantages:
+As with starting any type of business, market research and planning are the keys to success.
+There are a number of ways to start a vending machine business, and each has advantages and disadvantages.

-1. From scratch, by purchasing machines and sourcing locations yourself.
-This scenario gives you the most flexibility—you can start with a few machines and expand as opportunities arise and finances permit.
-It also requires the most legwork — you will need to source and purchase machines, and find and negotiate locations to place them (unless you deal with a machine distributor who both sells machines and provides locations).
+Purchasing machines and sourcing locations yourself gives you the most flexibility—you can start with a few machines and expand as opportunities arise and finances permit.
+It also requires the most legwork, as you will need to source and purchase machines and find and negotiate locations to place them (unless you deal with a machine distributor who sells machines and provides locations).

-2. Buying an existing vending machine business or route has the advantage of having immediate cash flow from the existing business.
+This option gives you immediate cash flow from the existing business.
 However, it is essential to determine why the owner wishes to sell.
-Thorough background research into the business is a must, including scrutiny of the accounts, inspection of the machines, examination of existing contracts, and research on the existing locations for possible problems.
+Essential background research includes scrutinizing the accounts, inspecting the machines, examining existing contracts, and researching the existing locations for possible problems.

-3. Buying a franchise is the easiest way to get into the vending machine business.
-A franchise gives you the advantage of having an established business model based on vending a particular product or products.
-Typically, in addition to the startup franchise fee, the franchisor takes a percentage of the profits or a monthly fee.
-As a franchisee, you are typically restricted to purchasing or renting machines and product from the franchising company.
+This is the easiest way to get into the vending machine business.
+A franchise gives you an established business model based on vending a particular product or products.
+Typically, however, in addition to the startup franchise fee, the franchisor takes a percentage of the profits or a monthly fee.
+As a franchisee, you are typically restricted to purchasing or renting machines and products from the franchising company.

-As in retail and real estate, the most important contributor to success in the vending machine business is location, location, location.
-Ideally, you want your machines in places that have plenty of foot traffic, such as malls, large office complexes, schools, airports, in front of stores, etc.
+As in retail and real estate, location is a critical contributor to success in the vending machine business.
+Ideally, you want your machines in places that have plenty of foot traffic, such as malls, large office complexes, schools, airports, and in front of stores.